zepinglee/citeproc-js/manual/citeproc-doc.rst

 BIBENTRIES
 !!!!!!!!!!

 The ``citeproc-js`` processor maintains a persistent internal registry of citation data, and permits the addition, deletion and rearrangement of registered items.
-The correct operation of this functionality is quite important, because interaction with word processors and other authoring systems depends upon it.
 The behavior of the processor across a series of update transactions can be tested by including ``BIBENTRIES`` section.
 When included, the section should consist of a two-tier list, consisting of discrete lists of IDs, which must correspond to items registered in the ``INPUT`` section:

 .. class:: clothesline